 I went with fixed goals on my favorite authors obviously and according to the signatures of the day.
 Also obviously it is not possible to attend or get to see and greet everyone the ones that I would have liked.
 So, making time between signing and signing, I toured the Fair a few times.

-Among the hundreds of authors we already know that there are unknown, a bit best known, with name, with pull and as, those who are beyond good and evil.
-Among the latter, they were there Eduardo Mendoza, Javier Cercas, Julia Navarro o Santiago Posteguillo, with endless queues of stalwarts.
+Among the hundreds of authors we already know that there are unknown, a bit best known, with name, by pull and as, those who are beyond good and evil.
+Among the latter, they were there Eduardo Mendoza, Javier Fences, Julia Navarro o Santiago Posteguillo, with endless queues of stalwarts.
 And I want to think that perhaps they were specific moments or that it coincided when I passed by their booths more than once, but it caught my attention that Mendoza, Cercas and Navarro were without a mask signing and serving readers.
 Of course, and for the usual photo, we all took them off at the time, but it gave me the impression that they were not his cases.

 Characters such as the Dioni or the illustrious Íñigo Errejón and Federico Jiménez Losantos.